canonical/ubuntu-packaging-guide/docs/reference/glossary.rst

         See also: `www.debian.org <https://www.debian.org/>`_

+    Debian Enhancement Proposal
+        A Debian Enhancement Proposal (:term:`DEP`) is a formal document that outlines proposed changes, enhancements, or new processes within the :term:`Debian project <Debian>`.
+DEPs provide a structured way for contributors to suggest, discuss, and document improvements to Debian' software, policies, or workflows.

+        See: `dep-team.pages.debian.net <https://dep-team.pages.debian.net/>`_

     Debian System Administration
         *Work in Progress*

     deb
     debs
         `.deb` is the file extension of a :term:`Debian` :term:`Binary Package`.

+    DEP
+        Abbreviation for :term:`Debian Enhancement Proposal`

+    DEP 8
+        :term:`DEP` 8 is a specification from the :term:`Debian project <Debian>` that defines a standardized framework for automated testing of :term:`source <Source Package>` and :term:`binary packages <Binary Package>`.

+        See: `Current DEP-8 Specification <https://dep-team.pages.debian.net/deps/dep8/>`_

     Detached Signature
         A detached signature is a :term:`Digital Signature <Signature>` that is separated